 Sydney belong’s to the exclusive club of cities that generate excitement.
 At the end of a marathon flight the thoughts of seeing those yachts suspending on the dark water and the sails of the Opera House glistening in the sun.
 Sydney is a cosmopolitan city surrounded by iconic beaches, world heritage sites, and acclaimed wine regions.
 Besides being Australia’s largest city, Sydney is also its most visited.
 With an incredible variety of attractions and sights to see, including the very famous Bondi and Manly beaches, it is easy to see why people come here and stay a while—try to stay at least a week if you can – there is a lot to do in Sydney.
 It is worth a long stay.

 ℹ️ Currency: The Australian Dollar AUS$.
-The currency in Australia is bright and the notes made of plastic.
+The currency in Australia is bright and the notes made of polymer.

 NOTE: there are no 1c coins.
 Everything is rounded up/down to the nearest 5c.